xiyuzhai/mathlib4-read/Mathlib/AlgebraicGeometry/AffineScheme.typ

   {U : X.Opens | IsAffineOpen U}
 ```

-*Natural Language:* For any scheme $X$, we can consider the collection of all affine open subsets, which forms a set in the opens of $X$.
+For any scheme $X$, we can consider the collection of all affine open subsets, which forms a set in the opens of $X$.

 = Properties of Affine Opens